mnmx0101/data-science-for-policy-research/README.md

    Example: *"What is the causal impact of a conditional cash transfer program on school attendance rates in District A?"*

 2. **Acquire and Prepare Data**
-   Gather, clean, and integrate diverse sources (survey data, remote sensing, admin records).
+   Gather, clean, and integrate diverse sources (survey data, remote sensing, administrative records).
    Real-world data is messy — persistence and creativity are key.

 3. **Select Methods**